mwpenny/portal64-still-alive/documentation/levels/signals.md

 * Cutscenes

-Signal information is output into generated level definition C source files at build time by the Lua scripts in `tools/level_scripts/`, initiated by `export_level.lua`.
+Signal information is output into generated level definition C source files at level export time by the Lua scripts in `tools/level_scripts/`, initiated by `export_level.lua`.

 The code for sending and receiving signals is in `src/scene/signals.c`.
 The